 If you feel there is anything else we should know or you would like to discuss your child’s needs, please contact the School Health Worker, Tonya Shaw on 01484 710235 ext 157.

-If your child is taking long term medication, you need to inform the School Health Worker who will arrange a plan of action to suit your child’s needs.
+If your child is taking long term medication, you need to inform the School Health Worker who will arrange a plan of action which may include a healthcare plan to suit your child’s individual needs.

 If your child requires an epipen they must carry it with them at all times and a spare must be provided to school to be kept in the medication room.

 All students carrying an epipen in school require a suitable healthcare plan, preferably completed by a health care professional.

 We do hold two epipens in school for emergencies.